johannesboyne/leveldbmongodbquery/README.md

 ##THIS IS IN EARLY DEVELOPMENT!

-And I only developed it because *I* needed it for a project that means: it is not 100% ready for a wider use.
-But, feel free to use it and start hacking on it `;-)`
+And I only developed it because *I* needed it for a project that means: it is not *100%* ready for an other production use.
+But, feel free to use and start hacking on it `;-)`.
+Contributions are welcome.

 ##Documentation

+Actually you should checkout the `test.js` file, most of the stuff is tested there and you can see the usage.

 ```javascript
 var mongolvl = require('leveldbmongodb')